 Image from DYZD on Amazon.com

-Zipper pulls attach to any zipper and increase the surface area available to grasp and zip or unzip the zipper.
+Zipper pulls attach to any zipper and increases the surface area available to grasp and zip or unzip the zipper.
 This makes it easier to zip up clothes despite having reduced fine motor abilities or strength.

 4. Sock Aid